 The following forms fit into the humanitarian benefits-based category:

 You can find immigration forms by category below.
 These links will take you to the United States Citizenship and Immigration Services (USCIS) pages containing information about the corresponding immigration forms.

 Each immigration form is specified for the purpose of stay in the United States.
 Which immigration forms you will fill out depends on your reason for immigrating to the U.S. Working closely with an immigration and naturalization attorney can help you figure out which forms are best suited to your individual purpose.
 Your immigration attorney can also help you fill out immigration paperwork, as the process can be complicated.

 Each U.S. immigration form has its own direct filing address.
 Some forms also have an electronic option.
 The pages linked below will provide further information on where to mail your particular immigration forms after they are filled out and signed.
 Other forms, such as the I-830 immigration form for change of address to the Department of Justice (DOJ), need to be sent to the DOJ Executive Office for Immigration Review (EOIR).
 EOIR forms from the DOJ can be found on their website.

 The immigration and naturalization attorneys at Scott D. Pollock & Associates P.C. have over 70 years of combined experience.
 As you can see, there are many steps to take in obtaining your green card.
-Working with an immigration lawyer can help ease the process of applying for immigration status.
+Working with an immigration or green card lawyer can help ease the process of applying for immigration status.
 We also have ample experience confronting a variety of unique situations that may arise.
 The immigration process can be complex, which is why we are here to help navigate the path with you.
 Contact us at 312.444.1940 or fill out an online form for a consultation today.